-Emissions from the Hartnell Lease consist of oil and gas wells and their associated cellars, and fugitive emission components, such as valves and flanges.
+The emission sources at the Getty Hobbs Lease are listed below.
 Section 4 of the permit provides the District's engineering analysis of these emission sources.
-Section 5 of the permit describes the allowable emissions from each permitted emissions unit.
+Section 5 of the permit describes the allowable emissions from each permitted emissions unit and also lists the potential emissions from non-permitted emission units.